Careers in Nursing: What Is a Surgical Nurse?

 Find the Key to Unlocking Your Potential

 If you’re looking for an in-demand career that allows you to positively impact countless lives, choose a career as a surgical nurse.
-In this exhilarating field, you’re able to assist with life-saving surgical procedures, while also providing patients the invaluable compassion, support, and education they need for a truly successful surgery.
+In this exhilarating field, you can assist with life-saving surgical procedures while also providing patients the invaluable compassion, support, and education they need for a truly successful surgery.